Xovee/casflow/README.md

 ## Contact

-For any questions (as well as request for the pdf version) please open an issue or drop an email to: `xovee at ieee.org`
+For any questions please open an issue or drop an email to: `xovee at ieee.org`